 \begin{proposition} The perverse schober $\psP$ admits an arc system kit with \begin{itemize} \item $L_e\in\psP(e)=\on{Loc}(\prodS^{\NUMS})$ the constant local system with value $k$ for all edges $e$ of $\Sgh$, \item $L_{v,a_i}\in\psP(v)$ given by the object \eqref{eq:locLv}, with $L_v \in \on{Loc}(\prodS^{\NUMS\setminus\{j\}})$ the constant local system with value $k$, for all vertices $v$ of finite weight $j$ of $\Sgh$ and halfedges $a_i$ at $v$. \item $L_{v,a_i}\in\psP(v)$ given by the object \eqref{eq:locLv2}, with $L=L_e\in \on{Loc}(\prodS^{\NUMS})$ the constant local system with value $k$, for all vertices $v$ of infinite weight of $\Sgh$ and non-virtual halfedges $a_i$ at $v$. \end{itemize} \end{proposition}

-\begin{proof} This follows from the discussion in \Cref{constr:arcsyskit}, the observation that the pullback $f_j^*$ maps constant local systems to constant local systems and the fact, that the cotwist functor $f_j^*\dashv (f_j)_*$ acts on the constant local system with value $k$ as the delooping $[1-j]$, see \cite[Prop.~3.19]{Chr22}. \end{proof}
+\begin{proof} This follows from the discussion in \Cref{constr:arcsyskit}, the observation that the pullback functor $f_j^*$ maps constant local systems to constant local systems, and the fact that the twist functor of $f_j^*\dashv (f_j)_*$ acts on the constant local system with value $k$ as the delooping $[1-j]$, see \cite[Prop.~3.19]{Chr20}. \end{proof}

 \begin{lemma} The arc system kit from \Cref{prop:arcsyskitsphfib} is positive. \end{lemma}